danman54/wordpress-tosku/README.md

-# Tosku theme for wordpress
+# Tosku theme for Wordpress

 A react app wrapped in a Wordpress theme.

 ## Structure

 Main entry
-`src/App.jsx` impiorts all other files and assets.
+`src/App.jsx` imports all other files and assets.

 ## Assets